How to Master a New Skill Faster and More Efficiently

 How to Improve

-• Break the skill down into individual parts, focus on mastering each part individually, then progress to combining them into one fluid motion
+• Break the skill down into individual parts, focus on mastering each part individually, and then progress to combining them into one fluid motion

 • Focus your attention internally to perfect the technical requirements of the skill